traceless

 On the “Calls for Transfer” (C4T) funding programme

-The “Calls for Transfer” (C4T) project, launched in June 2018 as part of the new funding programme for technology transfer and innovation at universities and sponsored by the Hamburg University of Technology (TU Hamburg), supports scientists whose research results will help shape our society of tomorrow.
-The programme promotes the transfer of ideas, knowledge and technology at Hamburg’s state universities by providing initial support of up to 30,000 euros for project proposals.
-In this way, 38 very different projects of a technical, scientific and medical nature, as well as from the cultural sciences and humanities, are already closer to their goal of sustainable realisation.
+Launched in June 2018 as part of the new funding program for technology transfer and innovation at universities, the “Calls for Transfer” (C4T) project sponsored by Hamburg University of Technology (TU Hamburg) supports scientists whose research results will help shape our society of tomorrow.
+The program promotes the transfer of ideas, knowledge and technology at Hamburg’s state universities by initially supporting project applications with up to 30,000 euros.
+In this way, 38 different projects of a technical, scientific and medical nature as well as from the cultural sciences and humanities are already closer to their goal of sustainable realization.